 The losing team will be released and must leave the room.
 The winning team should consult the contest chart to see which table to move to, and which team they will play next.
 Only people presently competing will be allowed in the room.
 Friends, enemies, and observers will remain outside.

 Culture Bowl Competition Times

 Level 1 will begin promptly at 5 PM.
-Please be to the “waiting” room early (4:45) so we can get you registered and assigned a place to compete.
-Level 2 will compete at 5:40; Level 3 at 6:20; and Level 4+ will begin at 6:50.
+Please arrive at the waiting room 15 minutes before your start time so we can get you registered and give you instructions for how to compete.
+Level 2 will compete at 5:40; Level 3 at 6:10; and Level 4+ will begin at 6:30.
 No spectators are allowed.
-Please arrive early and go to the “waiting” room to receive your assignment.

 For questions regarding the Culture Bowl, please contact Amy Walker at email@example.com.